kfjahnke/envutil/README.md

 ## --input INPUT         input file name (mandatory)

 Any image file which has 2:1 aspect ratio will be accepted as lat/lon environment map, and any image file with 1:6 aspect ratio will be accepted as a cubemap.
-The only requirement for cubemaps is that their width should be even.
+See --6 for a way to load a cubemap from six separate cube face image files.

+## --output OUTPUT       output file name (mandatory)

+The output will be stored under this name.
+See --6 for a way to store cubemaps to six separate cube face image files.

 ## --save_ir INTERNAL    save IR image to this file